Stoner – John Williams

 Ten Arguments for Deleting Your Social Media Accounts Right Now – Jaron Lanier

 I grew up in an era where we were told too much television would rot our brains.
 Turns out, our brains are rotting because of a little device that every person in the world, toddlers even, carry around in their pockets.
-I can see my high school students rolling their eyes at me: blame it on the phones.
+I can see my high school students rolling their eyes at me: blame it on the phones, boomer.
 They don’t know a life when phones weren’t melded to their palms, though.
 They don’t actually know what they’re missing and what’s being stolen from them.

 When Facebook was launched in 2004, I had two young children and no interest.
 I think I called it FaceDevil or something.
 But then FOMO kicked in; all my friends were on there and I just gave in and joined.
 For a while it was okay, I guess.
 It was nice to catch up with people I hadn’t seen in a long time and share a little bit of my life.
 There are all sorts of reasons why the platform has become shittier over the last few years and I opted out in January 2025.
 Don’t miss it at all.
 Yes, I still have Instagram; yes, that has to go too.